telerik/blazor-docs/styling-and-themes/custom-theme.md

 ---
-title: Custom Themes
+title: Customize Themes
-page_title: Custom Themes
+page_title: Customize Themes
 description: Learn how to create a custom theme for you Blazor application and alter the default appearance of the UI for Blazor components.
 slug: themes-custom
 tags: telerik,blazor,theme,custom